ivan-tkatchev/nanosock/README.md

 * Blocking, synchronous operations _only_.
 * No timeout support yet.
 (To be done if there's demand.)

-== How to use?
+## How to use?

 Just include `nanosock.h`.

-See the included `example.com` for usage; but briefly, there are only three classes here:
+See the included `example.cc` for usage; but briefly, there are only three classes here:

 * `Socket(host, port)` - socket wrapper for reading and writing; no buffering.
 * `Buffer` - a buffer that can read chunks of data from a socket.
 * `Reader(terminator)` - a wrapper around a `Buffer` that reads data until the terminator string is encountered.
 Data is passed to a user-defined callback function.

-== Public API:
+## Public API:

 `nano::Socket sock(const std::string& host, unsigned int port)`